edwardlavender/flapper/README.md

     time over the period of observations.
   - **`acdcpf()`** and **`acdcmp()`** are extensions of the ACDC algorithm that will be added to the package in the near future.
-  - **`sim_*()`.** These functions provide flexible routines for the simulation of receiver arrays, movement paths and detections and can be used to evaluate alternative algorithms for inferences about patterns of space use under different conditions.
+  - **`sim_*()`.** These functions provide flexible, joined-up routines for the simulation of receiver arrays, movement paths and detections and can be used to evaluate alternative algorithms for inferences about patterns of space use under different conditions.

 ## Installation